GAumala/blog/static/posts/2020-05-03-navigating-with-fragments.md

 should only hold the minimum amount of data for the fragment to be able to work.

 If a list fragment displays hundreds of thousands of items, it's probably not a good idea to put them all in a `Bundle`.
-It may be possible to just pass the current page and load the rest asynchronously from a local database when the fragment is recreated.
+If the data is loaded from a server, the it might be better to just reload it when the user returns to ensure they always see the most up-to-date data.
+If you are confident about the data not changing too often then you should cache it so that reloading is instant.

 ### Animations